Dodgemaster1/AiCodeReview/README.md

 ```

 ## Testing
-Run the tests using the following command:
+Run the tests using the following command (to run you should install dev dependencies via poetry):
    ```sh
    pytest -v
    ```